Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Dispatch automation systems continuously monitor operations and make real-time adjustments.
 GPS tracking provides live driver locations and estimated arrival times, while traffic system integration helps avoid delays and optimize routes dynamically.

 When things go sideways—trucks break down, accidents happen, customers change their minds—the system recalculates everything on the fly and shoots updates to drivers and customers automatically.
+With 77% of companies now using mobile/wireless technologies for data collection, the infrastructure for this kind of real-time responsiveness is already in place across most modern logistics operations.

 Key Benefits of Automated Dispatch Systems